JasonTheDeveloper/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### Notation

-The `notaiton` provider can be used to verify the signature of an OCI artifact using known public key and trust policy.
+The `notation` provider can be used to verify the signature of an OCI artifact using known public key and trust policy.

 ```yaml